wp-plugins/literate-programming/readme.txt

 No upgrade notices available - it should work just fine.

 == Changelog ==

+= 1.1 =
+* Updated LP_Fragment: `[fragment name="" ref /]` may be used as a shortcut for `[fragment_ref name="" /]`
+* Changed enclosing fragment characters from smaller/greater to bra/ket characters.
+* Changed equal character to identical character when implementing fragments to increase readability.

 = 1.0 =
 * Added class LP_Fragment